A topic from the subject of Distillation in Chemistry.

 Distillation: Introduction and Principles

-Distillation is a separation technique used to purify liquids by their different volatilities.
-It involves heating a liquid to its boiling point and then condensing the vapors to produce a purer liquid.
+Distillation is a separation technique used to purify liquids based on their different volatilities.
+It involves heating a liquid mixture to its boiling point, vaporizing the components, and then condensing the vapors to produce a purer liquid.
+The process relies on the differences in boiling points of the components.

 Principles of Distillation